John le Carré: the timeless allure of a true literary great

 One mark of a monumental author is his or her ability to immortalise the predicament of their present.
 Milton allegorically contained his age in Paradise Lost.
 Tolstoy enshrined his era in War and Peace.
 And in his century-defining poems, TS Eliot painted a comprehensive portrait of modern man’s sensitive psychology.
 In a similar way, after the two world wars, no other writer can compare to John le Carré.
 His description of the spiritual, intellectual and moral mentality of the Cold War remains eerily relevant.

-Yesterday, Western literature lost one of its brightest stars, with the announcement that Le Carré had died.
-He was a deeply misunderstood writer who chronicled the cultural fatigue of his time.
+Le Carré was a deeply misunderstood writer who chronicled the cultural fatigue of his time.
 A man who artfully transmitted the revealing peculiarities of secretive people.
 An author who served his age, as Homer served the Greeks.
 Often clumsily stuffed into the questionable category of spy fiction, scholars and critics have long argued about the true status of his oeuvre.
 Some saw him as a second-rate stylist with a talent for intricate plots.
 Others believe he was the last great artist in an apostolic succession of existential writers.

 John Le Carré was born David Cornwell in the town of Poole, Dorset in 1931.
 His parents Ronnie and Olive failed to fulfil their familial roles by any standards, with Olive abandoning her husband for mysterious reasons when David was only five and Ronnie leading a life of dubious dealings and uninterrupted legerdemain.
 After Olive absconded, Ronnie would frequently depart for protracted trips, leaving David in the care of relatives.
 When he asked his aunts and uncles where his father and mother were, he was told that Ronnie was making money to send him to public school and that he should never inquire about his mother.
 He didn’t meet her again until he was twenty one years-old.